sujeet1024/Modern_RL_slahan_/README.md

     Although the author doesn't consider these as RL or DeepRL methods, but in light of buzz around those their comparisons are also provided -->

 All the environments used here are directly taken from gymnasium or are built on top of gymnasium

+To use the code base, modify the data/config.yml file (currently only discrete (vector and image) observations are supported with DQN agent, Replay Buffer and only epsilon-greedy exploration).

+Simply run `python main.py`

+Only pytorch and gymnasium are primary requirements, along with installing through setup.py, more and exact instructions will be followed soon, till then a little effort on mentioned shall be enough.